Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Conclusion

-We confronted the model with current cosmological observations using several combinations of low and high-redshift data, including Type Ia supernovae, cosmic microwave background distance priors and baryon acoustic oscillations.
+We confronted the model with current cosmo logical observations using several combinations of low and high-redshift data, including Type Ia supernovae, cosmic microwave background distance priors and baryon acoustic oscillations.
 The results show that the quintom scenario provides a fit to the data that is at least comparable to that of the standard $\Lambda$CDM model and, in some data combinations, leads to a modest improvement in the minimum $\chi^2$.
-Information criteria analyses indicate that the statistical preference for the quintom model is dataset dependent, with mild to moderate support.
+Infor mation criteria analyses indicate that the statistical preference for the quintom model is dataset depen dent, with mild to moderate support.